raajnpatel/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for Document Object Model.
+It allows us perceive the elements of a webpage as objects.
+Then we can use JavaScript to manipulate the objects to add more functionality that cannot be added only by CSS & HTML

 2. What is an event?

+Event is when a user interacts with a webpage via various ways such as clicking, scrolling, selecting, etc

 3. What is an event listener?

+Event Listener is special function that allows us to detect the events happening on the page and perform a callback when the event happens.

 4. Why would we convert a NodeList into an Array?

+NodeList are array-like but it doesn't allow array-methods to be passed in to them.
+Thus we need the transfer the data from Nodelists in to array and perform any various methods

 5. What is a component?

+It is a combination of HTML, CSS and JavaScript to build a set of features/functionalities.
+Then it can transfer any other webpage to incorporate those functionalities.
+You can consider as a big function but comprised of many technical aspect.
+Components help build libraries and frameworks.

 ### Git Set up